nolan4/DRL-Pfizer-drone-tracking/README.md

 10k ft. overview:

-This repo trains a basic centernet head on top of a resnet18 backbone to detect drones in frames collected from the Drone Racing League (DRL) simulator.
+This repo trains a basic centernet head on top of a resnet18 backbone to detect quadcopters in frames collected from the Drone Racing League (DRL) simulator.
 I use the delta between frames (event frames) to help the network learn what to focus on.

 ![Combined Output](combined.png)